denniskawurek/Smack/documentation/extensions/omemo.md

    ```

    The `setup()` method registers the service as a singleton.
 You can later access the instance
-   by calling `SignalOmemoService.getInstace()`.
+   by calling `SignalOmemoService.getInstance()`.
 The service can only be registered once.
    Subsequent calls will throw an `IllegalStateException`.

 2. Set an OmemoStore